The Bad Guys (franchise): Television series

-The Bad Guys: Breaking In (2025)
+The Bad Guys: The Series (2025–present)

-On October 8, 2025, it was announced that a prequel series, titled The Bad Guys: Breaking In.
-Where The Bad Guys putting together their first crime.
-Inspired by the characters from the film was produced by DreamWorks Animation Television, premiered on Netflix on November 6, 2025.
+On October 8, 2025, a prequel series, titled The Bad Guys: Breaking In was announced.
+It was inspired by the characters from the film and was produced by DreamWorks Animation Television, which premiered on Netflix on November 6, 2025.
+On March 4, 2026, it was announced that the second season of the series was retitled The Bad Guys: The Series, which premiered on Netflix on April 2, 2026.

 Television specials

 The Bad Guys: A Very Bad Holiday (2023)

-A holiday special, titled The Bad Guys: A Very Bad Holiday, inspired by the characters from the film was being produced by DreamWorks Animation Television and will be directed by Bret Haaland from Fast & Furious Spy Racers and executive produced by Haaland and Katherina Nolfi from Abominable and the Invisible City and Spirit Riding Free.
+A prequel holiday special, titled The Bad Guys: A Very Bad Holiday, inspired by the characters from the film was produced by DreamWorks Animation Television and was directed by Bret Haaland from Fast & Furious Spy Racers and executive produced by Haaland and Katherina Nolfi from Abominable and the Invisible City and Spirit Riding Free.
 The holiday special premiered on November 30, 2023, on Netflix.

 The Bad Guys: Haunted Heist (2024)

-On July 10, 2024, it was announced that a new Halloween special, titled The Bad Guys: Haunted Heist, inspired by the characters from the film was being produced by DreamWorks Animation Television, which premiered on Netflix on October 3, 2024.
+On July 10, 2024, it was announced that a new Halloween prequel special, titled The Bad Guys: Haunted Heist, inspired by the characters from the film was being produced by DreamWorks Animation Television, which premiered on Netflix on October 3, 2024.

+In other media

+Mr. Wolf and Foxington are playable characters in the 2023 crossover kart racing video game DreamWorks All-Star Kart Racing.